 Local authority members need to have a good understanding of the range of abuse and neglect issues that can affect adults and of the importance of balancing safeguarding with empowerment.

-They need to understand prevention, proportionate interventions, the dangers of risk adverse practice and the importance of upholding human rights.
+They need to understand prevention, proportionate interventions, the dangers of risk averse practice and the importance of upholding human rights.

-Some SABs include elected members and this is one way of increasing awareness of members and ownership at a political level.
+Some Safeguarding Adults Board include elected members and this is one way of increasing awareness of members and ownership at a political level.

 Managers must ensure that members are aware of any critical local issues, whether of an individual nature, matters affecting a service or a particular part of the community.

-Local Authority Health Scrutiny Functions, such as the local authority’s Health Overview and Scrutiny Committee, Health and Wellbeing Boards (HWBs) and Community Safety Partnerships can play a valuable role in assuring local safeguarding measures, and ensuring that STSCAP is accountable to local communities.
+Local Authority Health Scrutiny Functions, such as the local authority’s Health Overview and Scrutiny Committee, Health and Wellbeing Boards (HWBs) and Community Safety Partnerships can play a valuable role in assuring local safeguarding measures, and ensuring that the SAB is accountable to local communities.
 Similarly, local Health and Wellbeing Boards: